What is a PTA?

 May I use my own experience as a patient receiving physical therapy care as observation hours?

 Yes, if your experience was within the past three years.
 Please note the date, times, facility, and if your experience was in-patient or out-patient therapy.
-Have your therapist verify these hours by their signature.
+Have your therapist verify these hours by their signature on the CCC PTA Program Observation Hours Documentation Form.

 What about the Information Sessions?